 **See Keith Ferrell, Ernest Hemingway: The Search for Courage (1984:158-159).

 Right now we’re building the passenger roster for an Israel excursion scheduled for March 17-28, 2020.
 Seats will be open until Thanksgiving.
-For a list of trips go to the link here or contact me at markziese@gmail.com.
+For a list of trips go to the link here or contact us at BibleLandExplorer@gmail.com.